 If you have authored a dissertation or thesis in the past at the University of Illinois and would like to see it appear here or would like to open access to a dissertation or thesis already made available here, please fill out the Request to Make Dissertation or Thesis Available in IDEALS form or contact email@example.com for more information.

-The Library should have at least one copy of all deposited Illinois dissertations prior to 2010.
-More recent dissertations are deposited in IDEALS, University of Illinois' institutional repository.
-Non-circulating archival copies (prior to 2010) are kept in the Rare Book and Manuscript library, with a circulating copy located in other libraries.
+In theory, the Library should have at least one copy of all deposited Illinois dissertations prior to 2010.
+Most non-circulating archival copies (prior to 2010) are kept in the University Archives, with a circulating copy located in other libraries across campus.

-To begin searching for dissertations, use the Advanced Search in our online catalog and search by author, title, subject, and department.
+To search for specific dissertations, use the Advanced Search in our online catalog.

 Here is an example of a subject search for education dissertations written at Illinois between 2000 and 2004: